2317769/CS220AU-DP/README.md

 2023-10-27 overview on Project Managment, keywords of existential risks and digital identities, finding a research questions

 2023-11-03 overview on Content Production, ways to produce content through audio/visuals

+2023-11-17 Presented Powerpoint of my understanding of Existenial Risks/Digital Identities